healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 (PNG, SVG, JPG are all fine).

 Please do not use the Healthchecks.io logo (the one with the dark green background) on self-hosted instances.
-This logo is not part of the Healthchecks open source project.
+This logo is not part of the Healthchecks open-source project.

 ## `SITE_NAME` {: #SITE_NAME }